kripken/speak.js/README.markdown

           build speak.js to include the proper data.
 See Language Support below) (default: en/en-us)
  * wordgap: Additional gap between words in 10 ms units (default: 0)
+ * callback: You can define a custom callback that will get passed the outputted base64 encoded audio data uri, see **Custom Callbacks** below.

 For example

       `speak('hello world', { pitch: 100 })`

 will talk in a very high-pitched voice.

+**Custom Callbacks**

+if you would like to define your own response to the generated audio data, you can define a custom callback, by setting the `callback` in the options, like so:

+      `speak('hello world', { callback: function (src) {
+         // do whatever you want with the returned data: "src" }})`

 Building